jackiehaochen/hkust-smart-group/content/authors/Yucai/_index.md

 ---
 # Display name
-title: Yuyan Ruan
+title: Yu Cai

 # Username (this should match the folder name)
 authors:
-  - Yuyan
+  - Yucai

 # Is this the primary user of the site?
 superuser: false